EEN421/EEN421.github.io/_posts/2023-05-15-Cost-Optimization-Part-2.md

 # Identify and Calculate the Sentinel and Log Analytics Workspace Effective per GB Rates

-In a browser, navigate to [Microsoft Sentinel Pricing | Microsoft Azure](https://azure.microsoft.com/en-us/pricing/details/microsoft-sentinel/) and select the matching region from the dropdown:
+In a browser, navigate to [Microsoft Sentinel Pricing](https://azure.microsoft.com/en-us/pricing/details/microsoft-sentinel/) and select the matching region from the dropdown:

 ![](/assets/img/Optimization2/Region%26CurrencyDropdown.png)